Search

 Villa Medici presents the film I Want my People to be Remembered by former fellow Hélène Giannecchini (2018-2019).
 A film that follows photographer Donna Gottschalk and her work to immortalize the forgotten popular queer lives of the 1960s.

-The writer will also introduce her book Un désir démesuré d’amitié, on the occasion of its translation into Italian.
+The writer will also introduce her book Un désir démesuré d’amitié, on the occasion of its translation into Italian, during a discussion with Italian filmmaker Elisa Flaminia Inno.
 An intimate and poetic exploration of bonds, gestures of care and queer lives.

 When Hélène Giannecchini met photographer Donna Gottschalk in Vermont, she told her that she had spent her life photographing queer people from working-class backgrounds.
 She showed him portraits and street images taken in the late 1960s, and entrusted him with hundreds of undeveloped negatives.
 The film takes this act of trust as its starting point, and unfolds the story of these forgotten lives.